pwfoote/ChallengeOne.Horiseon/README.md

 # Challenge One Horiseon Code Refactor
-This is a code refactoring project for my coding bootcamp where the goal was to update the faux website's accesbility wihtin theh HTML file, while also restructuring and reorganizing HTML and CSS elements.
+This is a code refactoring project for my coding bootcamp where the goal was to update the faux website's accesbility, while also restructuring and reorganizing HTML and CSS elements.

 ## Updated Accesibility